-Often, land-based points needed in defining the maritime boundary, are referred to two, or more datums, i.e., the coordinates of one set of points (typically in one country) are expressed in one coordinate system while another set (typically in another country) is expressed in a different coordinate system.
-In order to compute the coordinates of the maritime boundary from these land-based points, the land-based point coordinates must be given in a single coordinate system so that the configuration used for deriving the maritime boundary is on a single surface, a stipulated horizontal datum or a stipulated map.
+Often, land-based points needed in defining the maritime boundary, are referred to two, or more datums, i.e., the coordinates of a set of point are expressed in one coordinate system while another set is expressed in a different coordinate system.
+In order to compute the coordinates of the maritime boundary, the land-based point coordinates must be given in a single coordinate system so that the configuration used for deriving the maritime boundary is on a single surface, a stipulated horizontal datum or a stipulated map.
 This problem is usually solved by transforming one set of land-based point coordinates into the coordinate system of the other set.

 Transformation of coordinates from one coordinate system into another requires a knowledge of some transformation parameters.
-These parameters reflect the translation of the origin of one coordinate system with respect to the other, the misalignment of the two sets of coordinate axes, possible differences in the size and shape of the two horizontal datums.
-If one, or both sets of coordinates are map coordinates, then also the parameters which define the involved mapping or mappings, must be known.
+These parameters reflect the translation of the origin of one coordinate system with respect to the other, the misalignment of the two sets of coordinate axes, possible differences in the size and shape of the two horizontal datums, and, if one or both sets of coordinates are map coordinates, then also some constants which define the involved mapping or mappings.
 Consequently, the transformation equations may be quite complicated.

-While some of the transformation parameters will be known exactly, (e.g., the parameters of the mapping(s)) the translation and the misalignment angles will have to be determined.
+While some of the transformation parameters will be known exactly, (e.g., the constant of the mapping(s)) the translation and the misalignment angles will have to be determined.
 This determination is not simple: it has to use some land-based points, whose coordinates are known in both coordinate systems.
 As these coordinates are burdened with errors (see the next section), these errors inevitably make their way into the transformation parameters and, through these transformation parameters, into the transformed coordinates.
 These transformation errors may reach tens and even hundreds of metres, depending on the way the transformation parameters are derived.

 The real problem is that some agencies, that are in charge of determining the transformation parameters, do not publish, or even compute the transformation parameter error estimates.
-Hence, users of these parameters are lead to believe that the transformation parameters are perfectly known.
+Hence, users of these parameters are lead to believe that the parameters are perfectly known.
 An advice of a knowledgeable professional should be sought to avoid potentially large errors arising from this source.